 Learning to tell the time in German

-One of the first things you will learn in your German language classes are numbers.
+One of the first things you will learn in your German language classes is numbers.
 It will help you say what floor you need in a lift, or on railway concourse, or in an office block.
 It will also enable you to tell the time.

 Halb, in German is half, like our half past and acht, is the number eight.
-So in English we might translate this to mean half past eight, because, we say, it’s thirty minutes past the last hour.
+So in English, we might translate this to mean half past eight, because, we say, it’s thirty minutes past the last hour.

-Once you get used to it, it will become second nature, but meanwhile, when you are in Germany on business; or speaking over the telephone, remember, to stop and think.
+Once you get used to it, it will become second nature, but meanwhile, when you are in Germany on business; or speaking over the telephone, remember to stop and think.